 The experience of using ColorOS software is most diverse: a mix of providing options for tweaking things and having bloat in form of preloaded apps.
 The most glaring omissions, as many might say, would probably be no NFC and the not-quite-to-standard charging speeds.

-Overall, if you need a cellphone that provides a reasonable battery time and a good camera without costing too much, then the Oppo A5 is the phone for you.
-It may not have the best accolade in every regard, but it seems well balanced across all areas, making it a strong offering in the budget smartphone segment.
+Overall, if you need a cellphone that gives you a decent battery life and a pretty solid camera without paying too much , then the Oppo A5 is basically the phone for you.
+It might not take the top accolade in every way, but it seems pretty balanced across the main areas so it is a strong offering in that budget smartphone segment.

 OPPO A5 2020 Dual-SIM 64GB ROM + 3GB RAM Factory Unlocked 4G/LTE Smartphone (Mirror Black) – International Version: Buy it now